 Getting Started with Flag Football

 Football season always generates a lot of excitement.
-You can extend that enthusiasm year-round by participating in a flag football league.
+You can extend that enthusiasm year-round by running or participating in a flag football league.

 Flag programs offer an affordable, safe way to learn football fundamentals.
 You can get started by searching for a local flag football league.
 Or explore the idea of starting your own.
-Either way, you will be taking part in one of the most popular sports around!
+Either way, you will be taking part in one of the most popular sports for kids and adults!